enriclluelles/route_translator/README.md

         end
       end

+      MyApp::Application.routes.translate_from_file
-      MyApp::Application.routes.translate_from_file #you can pass the file path as a param here
+      # You may pass the file path as a param here,
-                                                    #the deault is config/i18n-routes.yml
+      # default is config/i18n-routes.yml
    ```

     And add the translations to a YAML file, for example